msprITU/MobileTracking/README.md

 # Mobile Tracking

 In the context of this project state-of-the-art real-time deep object detectors are adopted to mobile phones.
 It is aimed to improve the stand alone performance of these algorithms by using data acquired by mobile sensors.
-Current version is designed for [TinyYOLOv3](https://arxiv.org/abs/1804.02767) object detector enhanced by the acceleretor data but the algorithm can be easily generalized to other methods.

 ## Model Files